odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

    <img src="../images/SearchEngineID.png" style="margin: auto;">

-7. Navigate back to the original page and click **Get A Key**.
+7. Navigate back to the original page and click **Get a Key**.

    <img src="../images/GetAKey.png" style="margin: auto;">

 8. You will be prompted to **Select or create project**.
 Create a project and name this whatever you wish.
-Read/accept the terms and conditions, then click **Next**.
+Read and accept the terms and conditions, then click **Next**.

    <img src="../images/NewProject.png" style="margin: auto;">